Karin Briner: Volunteer service

 Briner was a founding member of the Innovative Medicines Initiative (IMI), and remains active in professional societies such as the European Federation for Medicinal Chemistry and the American Chemical Society.
 She has delivered plenary talks at multiple scientific meetings.
-She remains active in a mentoring capacity to incoming postdoctoral and Summer scholars at Novartis.
+She was active in a mentoring capacity to incoming postdoctoral and Summer scholars at Novartis.

 Briner maintains an entry for the chemical production and purification of elemental lithium at EROS.